maths/stack-web/website_files/Events/2026-07-27-Conf-2026/abstract-submission.md

 We welcome a wide range of contributions from educators, researchers, developers, instructional designers, and institutions working with STACK or with broader automated assessment technologies.
 Submissions may take the form of **paper presentations**, **lightning talks**, or **posters**.

 The call for abstracts is now open.
+Abstract submission is done through an Indico event as the conference tool, hosted by IDEMS International.
+An account in the conference tool will be required for registsubmission of abstracts.

 <p><center><a class="btn btn-primary btn-lg" href="https://events.idems.international/event/2/" target="_blank" role="button">Submit an Abstract</a></center></p>